Benefits of Leaf Litter Mulch in the Garden and How to Make It

 The Benefits of Using Leaves As Mulch In the Garden

-• Moisture Retention: Leaf litter helps retain soil moisture by reducing evaporation and providing a barrier to direct sunlight, which can dry out the soil.
+• Moisture Retention: Leaf litter helps retain soil moisture by reducing evaporation and providing a barrier to direct sunlight, which can dry the soil.

 • Weed Suppression: Just like other mulch, leaf litter mulch makes it harder for weeds to